threefoldfoundation/info_threefold/src/sustainability/carbon_negative.md

 ![](img/carbon_neutral1.png)

 We work together with Take Action Global to let students farm carbon credits.
-This has the potential to offset energy usage 100% by end 2021.
+This has the potential to offset energy usage 100% by the end of 2021.

 ![](img/carbon_netural2.png)